the-data-sherpa/home_medication_tracker/README.md

 ## 🔒 Security Notes

+⚠️ **IMPORTANT: This application is designed for HOME/LOCAL NETWORK USE ONLY.**

+- **DO NOT expose this application to the internet** - it has no authentication and is not designed for public-facing deployment
-- This application is designed for **local/home network use**
+- This application is intended for use on a private home network only
-- No authentication is implemented - do not expose to the internet without proper security
+- No authentication is implemented - all endpoints are publicly accessible
-- For production deployment, consider adding:
+- For detailed security information and vulnerabilities, see [Security Audit Report](docs/SECURITY_AUDIT_REPORT.md)

+**If you need to deploy this in a production or internet-facing environment, you must first implement:**
 - Authentication/authorization
 - HTTPS/TLS encryption
 - Rate limiting
+- CSRF protection
 - Input validation hardening
+- And address all issues documented in the [Security Audit Report](docs/SECURITY_AUDIT_REPORT.md)

 ## 📝 License